Marine fuel system and gasoline rules have changed;

 Precautions:

-- The most effective precaution you can take with alcohol blend fuels (E10 and E85) is to make sure you only run your engine on clean, new, fresh fuel.
+- The most effective precautions you can take with alcohol blend fuels (E10 and E85) is to make sure you only run your engine on clean, new, fresh fuel, if non-alcohol fuel is not available in your area.

 We recommend re-filling fuel tank every 1-3 weeks, when using ethanol blend fuels, to avoid excess water absorption.

-In 100 or less, the alcohol composition of gasoline will absorb enough water to cause contamination, under ideal conditions, low humidity, sealed system, etc.
+In 100 days or less, under ideal conditions (low humidity, sealed fuel system) the alcohol composition of gasoline will absorb enough water to cause gas contamination.
+In reality, marine engines will experience contaminated fuel much sooner.

 When E10 fuel experiences water conatamination octane will decrease up to 3 points, sometimes referred to as "lean fuel".